What is Spontaneous Prayer?

 (Psalm 42:8, NIV)

 In Hebrew this last line can be translated as "prayer to God is my life".
 In other words, prayer can be as naturally interwoven in our lives as breathing or eating.
 Prayer can happen in our thought lives as a reaction to things as the day progresses.
 These prayers can be very short, spontaneous moments amidst the busyness of life.
 They can also be turned into spoken prayer, just as we would speak to a friend or loved one.
+Hence spontaneous prayer is simply impromptu conversion with God, whether in thought or outloud.

-Leading In Spontaneous Prayer
+How to lead In Spontaneous Prayer

 If you are in a situation where you have been asked to lead a spontaneous prayer (for example, at the beginning or end of a meeting, or perhaps in the classroom), you may find the following tips useful:-